 Electronics and Computer Technology Careers Overview

 The more technology changes and grows, the more demand there is for trained professionals to create and maintain it.
-Your DeVry University education will give you the cutting-edge electronics and computer technology skills and talents to enter a field in which the new career growth rate is exceeding the national average.
 You can find a career in chip/component production, equipment manufacturing, microtechnology, nanotechnology, or biotechnology.
 Whether working as a consultant or on staff for a prestigious firm, you can apply your specialized technical education to design and implement hardware-based solutions to challenging technical problems.

 Areas of Opportunity